Argel-Tal/HorusHeresySilhouettes/LearningGit/Getting_started_with_Git.md

 0. Someone will review & approve your changes, or give you suggestions to go back and fix
 0. Done! 🎉🎉

-!!! warning "Commit a file"
+## Warning: Commit a file

 Git doesn't upload empty folders, you have to create a file in the folder for it to be detected.

 If someone hasn't created a file, there *should* be a placeholder in there.